 The Earth’s environment has changed in climate and atmosphere offsetting assumptions for radioisotope dating.
 For 14C dating to be accurate then the atmosphere must constantly contain the same amount of 14C throughout the centuries.
 However, 14C is changing and is not constant in the atmosphere (14C Activity and Global Carbon Cycle Changes over the Past 50,000 Years, , Carbon Clock).

-Ultimately, secular scientists misuse radiometric dating and overlook the self-evident Creator.
-By excluding the Creator, they overlook the original elements created in igneous rock and preexisting carbon.
+Secular scientists make assumptions in the use of radiometric dating and overlook the self-evident Creator.
+By excluding the Creator, they overlook the expectation of God creating the universe must include a balanced level of radioactive elements in igneous rock.
 God created the universe in a mature state.
-Radiometric dating that considers the Creator can consider that the earth was created some time after 4.5 billion years ago whether 4.5 billion years ago, 4.5 million years, or 7,500 years ago.
+Radiometric dating that considers the Creator can consider that the earth was created some time after 4.5 billion years ago whether billions, millions, or thousands of years ago.
 Secular scientists exclude the Creator because of the naturalistic assumptions of uniformitarianism.
-God can create mature rocks, mature trees, set the speed of starlight, and form an adult man and woman while only days old.
-The rational answer is that radiometric dating is unreliable and God created a mature universe.
+Radiometric dating is a moot point and unreasonable for denying God.